Rastafari: Salvation and paradise

+Death and reincarnation

-Rastas do not believe that there is a specific afterlife to which individuals go following bodily death.
-They believe in the possibility of eternal life, and that only those who shun righteousness will actually die.
-The scholar of religion Leonard E. Barrett observed some Jamaican Rastas who believed that those practitioners who did die had not been faithful to Jah.
-He suggested that this attitude stemmed from the large numbers of young people that were then members of the movement, and who had thus seen only few Rastas die.
-Another Rasta view is that those who are righteous will undergo reincarnation, with an individual's identity remaining throughout each of their incarnations.
-In keeping with their views on death, Rastas eschew celebrating physical death and often avoid funerals, also repudiating the practice of ancestor veneration that is common among traditional African religions.
+Rasta views on death vary.
+Traditionally, many Rastas believed in the possibility of eternal life.
+In the 1980s, scholar of religion Leonard E. Barrett observed Jamaican Rastas who believed that practitioners who died had not been faithful to Jah.
+He suggested that this attitude stemmed from the large numbers of young people in the movement, who had thus seen very few Rastas die.
+Another common Rasta view is that those who are righteous may undergo reincarnation.

+Rastas have traditionally avoided death and funerals, meaning that many were given Christian funerals by their relatives.
+This attitude to death is less common among more recent or moderate strands of Rastafari, with many considering death a natural part of life.
+Unlike other African diaspora religions, Rastas typically avoid ancestor veneration.